test-bdd/test-js/docs/api.md

 ## `pack`

-Runs a package; a collection of modules.
+Runs a package; a collection of mods.

 ### Parameters

 - `description`: A description of the package.
-- `runPackage`: A callback that runs modules.
+- `runPackage`: A callback that runs mods.

 ### Return Value